XinFinOrg/Open-Hackathon/README.md

 ## For Hackathons

-Below are the links to the specific problem statements for ongoing hackathons :
+Below are the links to the specific problem statements for previously held hackathons.
+Join our [Public Slack Group](https://launchpass.com/xinfin-public) to stay updated with ongoing XinFin events.

 * [SPIT Hackathon](./SPIT/ReadMe.md).
 * [Hackference](./Hackference-2018/ReadMe.md).